-But what makes Mae Madden so special is that Mason doesn’t just the scenery that Mae encounters — though there’s plenty of that.
-There’s also an actual plot!
+But what makes Mae Madden so special is that Mason doesn’t just describe the scenery that Mae encounters (though there’s plenty of that, too).
+There’s an actual plot!
 Stuff happens!
 And it’s scandalous stuff!

 Mae is traveling with her two brothers, a female chaperone, and a friend of her brothers named Norman Mann.
 (Mm hm.)
 She meets an older Italian officer named Bero and finds herself torn between him and Mann.
 Bero is dashing, exotic, and very forward.
 There’s a bunch of back and forth between her and the two guys, and both make big gestures at various points.

 Spoiler alert: Ultimately, Mae opts for the safer choice, mostly because she’s ready to go home.

 “No, Italy is not my home, although I love it so well.
 There is a certain wide old doorway not many miles from New York, and the hills around it, and the great river before it, and the people in it, all belong together, too.
 That’s where we belong, Norman, in America, our home,” and Mae struck a grand final pose with her hands clasped ecstatically, and her eyes flashing in the true Goddess of Liberty style.